|I.||Bachelor of Arts in Liberal Studies|

 The BALS program offers extensive academic advising for students in the program.
 The advising staff of the BALS program help students to make wise choices in their academic programs and to navigate through difficulties that they may encounter.
 Students are encouraged to develop advising relationships with BALS faculty members as well.

 Advising of all BALS students is handled by the BALS Program Director located in the SCS Office Suite at 640 Massachusetts Avenue.
-Approval of student petitions (such as overloads and non-BALS coursework) should be submitted to the Program Director as well.
-Incoming students are encouraged to make an appointment to meet with the Program Director as soon as possible after they receive notice of admission.
+Approval of student petitions (such as overloads and non-BALS coursework) should be submitted to the Program Staff as well.
+Incoming students are encouraged to make an appointment to meet with the Program Staff as soon as possible after they receive notice of admission.

-Continuing students are encouraged to meet with the Program Director at least once each semester prior to the start of registration for the following semester’s courses.
-The Program Director is also available to meet with students who are encountering difficulty in their studies.
-As needed, the Program Director may refer individual students to support services throughout the university, including the Academic Resource Center, the Writing Center, the Career Center, and Counseling and Psychiatric Services.
+Continuing students are encouraged to meet with Program Staff at least once each semester prior to the start of registration for the following semester’s courses.
+The Program Staff is also available to meet with students who are encountering difficulty in their studies.
+As needed, Program Staff may refer individual students to support services throughout the university, including the Academic Resource Center, the Writing Center, the Career Center, and Counseling and Psychiatric Services.

 Students with disabilities are strongly encouraged to contact the Academic Resource Center before the start of classes to allow that office time to review their documentation and to make recommendations for appropriate accommodations, including note takers, audio books, extended time on tests, interpreting services and enlarged texts, among others.
 There is a formal procedure for requesting an accommodation as well as a list of possible accommodations available.
 Instructors are not permitted to make accommodations until a student has completed this process through the Academic Resource Center.